Cognitive Functions Test: What It Measures and Whether It's Worth It

 If you want measurement that combines the intuitive appeal of archetypes with stronger methodology, try the SoulTrace assessment.
 Adaptive Bayesian questioning.
 Five measurable psychological drives.
 Twenty-five archetypes with probability distributions.
 Results you can verify against your actual behavior.

 No function stacks.
-No conflicting calculation methods.
-Just 24 questions revealing your personality pattern with mathematical precision.
+No conflicting scoring systems.
+Just 24 questions aimed at a clearer personality profile.

 Stay in the loop